Pineal region tumours

 Treatment depends on the type of tumour you have.

 Treatment for germ cell tumours

-You usually have a combination of chemotherapy and radiotherapy.
-This works well for some types of germ cell tumour.
-Some people have this treatment and do not need surgery.
+For a germ cell tumour, you usually have radiotherapy or a combination of chemotherapy and radiotherapy.
+For some people, this is the only treatment they need.
 Other people might have an operation to remove any remaining tumour.

 Coping with pineal region tumours

 Coping with a diagnosis of a brain tumour can be difficult, both practically and emotionally.
-It can be especially difficult if you have a rare tumour.
-Being well informed about your tumour and its treatment can make it easier to make decisions and cope with what happens.
+It can be especially difficult when you have a rare tumour.
+Being well informed about the type of tumour you have, and its treatment can make it easier to cope.

 Research and clinical trials

 Doctors are always trying to improve the diagnosis and treatment of brain tumours.
 As part of your treatment, your doctor might ask you to take part in a clinical trial.
 This might be to test a new treatment or look at different combinations of existing treatments.